BWBama85/airline-club-plus/README.md

 This is an browser extension for the online game [Airline-Club.com](https://www.airline-club.com/).
-The extension uses the [Plasmo extension](https://docs.plasmo.com/) project bootstrapped with [`plasmo init`](https://www.npmjs.com/package/plasmo).
+The extension uses the [Plasmo extension](https://docs.plasmo.com/) project.

 ## Features

 - Displays current oil price in header
-- Sends notification when oil drops below $60.
+- Sends browser notification when oil drops below $60.
+- Provides new data on the flights and airlines pages

+See Wiki for more information.

 ## Getting Started